ironSource/parquetjs/README.md

 Buffering & Row Group Size
 --------------------------

-When writing a parquet file, the `ParquetWriter` will buffer rows in memory until a row group is complete (or `end()` is called) and then write out the row group to disk.
+When writing a Parquet file, the `ParquetWriter` will buffer rows in memory until a row group is complete (or `end()` is called) and then write out the row group to disk.